Golf is the heartbeat of Cape Cornwall Club and our friendly members will always give you a warm welcome.

 The Club has been quoted as having ‘the most spectacular golf course scenery in Great Britain’ by Marcus Weatherburn of PlayMoreGolf, who has visited over 250 courses in the UK.

+Cape Cornwall Club are always open and welcoming new members.
+The membership runs from the 1st April and can be pro-rated for those wanting to join before the new year.
 One of the strengths of the Club is a membership drawn from a broad cross section of locals born and bred, and those who have

 There is always ‘golfer’s grub’ on our menu after every competition at the 19th hole, where you can come in out of the elements

 The Club was once Nanpean Farm owned by the Payne family, but in the late 1980s, Donald Payne turned it into an 18-hole golf course with the course designer Bob Hamilton.